-Makes 1 pint 2 whole eggs (look for organic, pastured eggs) 2 egg yolks** 1/2 cup lemon juice--this took me about 4 lemons 2 Tbs lemon zest 1/3 cup local honey 6 Tbs butter (look for pastured/grass-fed) Pinch of sea salt In a small bowl, whisk together the eggs and egg yolks.
-Set aside.
-In a medium saucepan (use a non-reactive material, such as glass or stainless steel), combine the lemon juice, lemon zest and honey.
-Add a pinch of salt.
-Cut the butter into cubes and add to the mixture.
-Cook mixture over medium heat, stirring pretty regularly to prevent sticking.
+Makes 1 pint Ingredients: 2 whole organic, pastured eggs 2 organic, pastured egg yolks* 1/2 cup lemon juice--the juice of about 4 lemons 2 Tbs lemon zest 1/3 cup local honey--can substitute real maple syrup if desired 8 Tbs pastured butter Pinch of sea salt Directions: 1.
+In a small bowl, whisk together the whole eggs and egg yolks.
+2. In a medium saucepan (use a non-reactive material, such as glass or stainless steel pan), combine the lemon juice, lemon zest, honey, and salt.
+3. Cut the butter into cubes and add to the pan.
+4. Cook the butter, honey, and lemon over medium heat, stirring pretty regularly to prevent sticking.
 When the mixture starts to warm, gradually add the eggs, a little at a time, whisking as you add them.
-This will temper the eggs and prevent them from curdling.
-When the mixture starts to bubble, keep an eye on the texture.
-It will start to thicken as the eggs cook, and the curd is ready when it is approximately the texture of pudding, about 5-8 minutes.
-Let it cool for a few minutes, and then you can strain it through a fine mesh strainer to remove pieces of lemon zest if you prefer.
-I usually don't because I tend to like the little bits of zest in there.
+This will temper the eggs and prevent them from curdling too soon.
+5. When the mixture starts to bubble, keep an eye on the texture.
+Whisk intermittently, but be careful not to overmix.
+The mixture will start to thicken as the eggs cook and curdle, and the curd is ready when it is approximately the texture of pudding, cooking for about 5-8 minutes.
+6. Remove from the heat and let the curd cool for a few minutes, and then strain it through a fine mesh strainer to remove pieces of egg and lemon zest to create a smooth texture.
 Alternately, you could put the cooled curd into a blender to smooth it out, while leaving the zest in it.
-Transfer to a pint-sized glass jar.
+7. Transfer to a pint-sized glass jar.
 Cover and refrigerate several hours or overnight, until cooled and firmed.
-Serve on sourdough toast or pancakes, buttermilk biscuits, on yogurt or oatmeal, or even use as a filling in a tart or cake.
-I mostly love mine right off of the spoon!
-This will keep 1-2 weeks in the fridge. **Don't throw those egg whites out!
-The extra egg whites can go into omelettes or scrambled eggs, or to make meringue or coconut macaroons.
+This will keep 1-2 weeks in the fridge. *Don't throw those egg whites out!
+The extra egg whites can go into omelets or scrambled eggs, or to make honey-sweetened coconut macaroons or meringue.

 0 Comments